- Can we request our own song choices?

 No!
 But I do make clear and well articulated announcements when they are required.
 I am able to mix seamlessly to a club DJ standard, so you will not find me embarrassing your guests with inane and pointless banter in between the tracks to cover up my lack of technical skills!
 This means that people are more likely to enjoy the night and stay on the dance floor.

-I have lost the username or password for the online music selection tool, what should I do?
+I have lost the username or password for the online music selection tool, what should I do, and how does it work?

 Each one of my clients has access to their own online music selection and planning tool.
 This, amongst other things, allows them to listen to and choose the music for every aspect of their wedding day.
 If you have not yet received the login information or you have lost the details, just get in touch with me, I will help you out!